GregRos/Patchwork/README.md

 5. Use *Launch with Mods* and *Launch without Mods* to start the game.

 ## Developer's Guide

+If you have any ideas or new direction for this project, please contribute.
+Right now I've lost interest in it, but I really think it can be improved and I'll probably start working on it again.

+---

 **Patchwork** is a framework for integrating your own code into existing .NET assemblies ("patching" them).
 It allows you to edit, create, or replace things such as types, properties, and methods in a simple, straight-forward, and declarative way, using attributes.

 The framework lets you basically rewrite entire programs, such as games, according to your whims (as long as they're written in a .NET language of course).
 Little in the code is beyond your control, and you can write it all using the same tools as the original developers.